TooTallNate/SandboxJS/README.md

 =========
 ### JavaScript "Sandboxes" for the web browser.

-This script offers a very simple interface for JavaScript ["Sandboxes"][WikipediaSandboxes].
+This script offers a very simple interface for JavaScript ["Sandboxes"][WikipediaSandbox].
 Underneath, it uses the [magic power of `iframe`s][DeanEdwards] to create new execution scopes for JavaScript to be evaluated inside of.